huggingface/blog/object-detection-leaderboard.md

 #### Thresholding detections before evaluation

-Our sample model uses `DetrImageProcessor` [class](https://huggingface.co/docs/transformers/main/en/model_doc/detr#transformers.DetrImageProcessor) to process the bounding boxes and logits, as shown in the snippet below:
+Our sample model uses the [`DetrImageProcessor` class](https://huggingface.co/docs/transformers/main/en/model_doc/detr#transformers.DetrImageProcessor) to process the bounding boxes and logits, as shown in the snippet below:

 ```python
 from transformers import DetrImageProcessor, DetrForObjectDetection